Common Owner Questions about Property Management

 No. We use only vendors that provide excellent and prompt service along with the best rates available and that stand behind their work.
 In this business, it is all about relationships.
 If we were going to offer a service with an additional fee for administrative work, you would be notified.

 Yes, each vendor must agree to adhere to the guidelines of our Preferred Vendor Program in order to do business with our company.
 This program requires vendors to:

 c) be available 24 hours a day (if we need them in an emergency),

 d) perform criminal background checks on employees going into your property,

-e) guarantee the highest quality work with a warranty of labor and materials,
+e) guarantee quality work with a warranty of labor and materials,

 f) alert us to any problems at the property,